Thesonofmann/100-days-of-java/README.md

 Day 14: Created OOP class, variables and methods in Car.java....Created the object in MainMain.java to access those attributes of public class Car
 Day 15: 9/16/2023: Java Package Retesting; Inheritance and Encapsulation(different commit, different tests) Day 16: 9/18/2023: Encapsulation and Inheritance Pt2; Variable Swapper using OOP;
+Day 17: 9/20/2023: Java Polymorphism; created a parent class(School) with various childclass(Classes)
+//THERE IS WORK TO BE DONE HERE//